jagjourney/jaggrok-elementor/readme.txt

 == Features ==
 * **Provider model presets:** Ship with tuned defaults for Grok and OpenAI so each provider loads with recommended models, temperature, and safety guardrails tailored to their API capabilities.
+* **Multi-style canvas cards:** Review multiple layout variations per run, insert the favorite option, and log the chosen design in the canvas history automatically.
 * **Auto-Insert toggle:** Decide if generated layouts land directly in the Elementor canvas or wait for manual placement—perfect for teams that want review checkpoints.
 * **Theme styling controls:** Keep generated sections on-brand by toggling AiMentor's theme-aware styling helpers on or off per site.
 * **Token limit management:** Configure per-provider token ceilings to prevent runaway prompts and stay inside your contract limits.